A structure theorem for homology 4-manifolds with $g_2\leq 5$: Introduction

-\begin{Theorem} If $\D$ is a prime homology $4$-manifold with $g_2\leq 5$, then $\D$ is a triangulated sphere, which is obtained from a triangulated $4$-sphere with $g_2\leq 2$ by a sequence of the following operations: \begin{enumerate}[$(i)$] \item a bistellar $1$-move and an edge contraction, \item an edge expansion together with flipping an edge (possibly zero times) or a bistellar $2$-move (possibly zero times). \end{enumerate} Moreover, the inequality is sharp for triangulated $4$-spheres. \end{Theorem}
+\begin{Theorem} If $\D$ is a homology $4$-manifold with $g_2(\D)\leq 5$, then $\D$ is a triangulated sphere obtained from a triangulated $4$-sphere with $g_2\leq 2$ by a sequence of the following operations: \begin{enumerate}[$(i)$] \item a connected sum, \item a bistellar $1$-move and an edge contraction, \item an edge expansion together with flipping an edge (possibly zero times) or a bistellar $2$-move (possibly zero times). \end{enumerate} Moreover, the above inequality is the best possible, i.e., it cannot be extended to $g_2 = 6$. \end{Theorem}

-\begin{Remark} {\rm If $\D$ is a prime homology 4-manifold with $g_2(\D)\leq 2$ then $\D$ is a triangulated sphere (cf. Propositions \ref{Nevod>3} and \ref{Zhengd>3}).
-Therefore, Theorem \ref{main} implies that all the prime homology $4$-manifolds with $g_2\leq 5$ are triangulated spheres.
-Let $K$ be a homology $4$-manifold (which may or may not be prime) with $g_2(K)\leq 5$.
-Since the application of handle addition to a 4-dimensional manifold increases the $g_2$ value by 15 in the resulting complex, $K$ is a connected some of a finite number of prime homology $4$-manifolds with $g_2$ less than or equal to 5.
-Therefore, $K$ is also a triangulated 4-sphere.} \end{Remark}

-\begin{Remark} {\rm In \cite{BrehmKuhnel} Brehm and K\"{u}hnel proved that the 9-vertex combinatorial triangulation of the complex projective space $\mathbb{CP}^2_9$ has the 1-skeleton as a complete graph.
-As a result, $g_2(\mathbb{CP}^2_9)=6$.
-Thus, the upper bound for $g_2(\D)$ for which the homology $4$-manifold $\D$ is a triangulated $4$-sphere is sharp.} \end{Remark}
+\begin{Remark} {\rm In \cite{BrehmKuhnel}, Brehm and K\"{u}hnel proved that the graph of the 9-vertex combinatorial triangulation of complex projective space $\mathbb{CP}^2_9$ is complete.
+Consequently, $g_2(\mathbb{CP}^2_9)=6$.
+Therefore, the upper bound for $g_2(\D)$, for which the homology $4$-manifold $\D$ is a triangulated $4$-sphere, is the most favorable outcome, i.e., it cannot be expanded to accommodate $g_2 = 6$.